 - If you e-mail us, your e-mail will only be read by the staff team as all our PCs require passwords and can only be used by trained Off The Record staff

 Off The Record (OTR) is committed to ethically safeguarding service users as part of a caring confidential, support and counselling organisation.
-Both service users and volunteers need to know that any personal or confidential information collected is held securely, safely and only shared on a “need to know basis” in accordance with data protection legislation (Data Protection Act 1998) and OTR Policies and Procedures.
+Both service users and volunteers need to know that any personal or confidential information collected is held securely, safely and only shared on a “need to know basis” in accordance with data protection legislation and OTR Policies and Procedures.
 This way clients can be assured and maintain confidence in us at what is a vulnerable time in their lives.

-We collect identifiable information from clients for the purposes of statistics and in order to determine the effectiveness of service, to support our clients and assist fund raising by demonstrating positive outcomes.
+We collect information from clients for the purposes of statistics and in order to determine the effectiveness of service, to support our clients and assist fund raising by demonstrating positive outcomes.
 We don’t share the information discussed within the counselling room or our other support services.
-We do, however, like to share your positive comments and mini case studies when promoting the service, we will only do this with your signed permission.
+We do, however, like to share your positive comments, quotes and mini case studies when promoting the service, we will only do this with your signed permission.